khosbakhti/tflite_project/README.md

 # STM32L4 TFLite Embedded AI Project

-This repository contains an embedded AI project for STM32L4 microcontrollers, ideal for low-power applications.
-The project leverages the TensorFlow Lite for Microcontrollers (TFLite) library to execute AI models on constrained devices.
-The development was done using STM32CubeIDE.
+This repository contains an embedded AI project designed for STM32L4 microcontrollers, making it well-suited for low-power applications.
+The project utilizes the TensorFlow Lite for Microcontrollers (TFLite) library to execute AI models efficiently on resource-constrained devices.
+Development and integration were carried out using STM32CubeIDE.
+The core AI functionality is implemented within the tensorflow_lib library, which handles the actual computation and inference of the AI model.
+To demonstrate practical usage, an example implementation can be found in the taskAiRunner function, located in core/src/freertos.c.
+This function serves as the execution point for running the model within a FreeRTOS-based environment, showcasing how AI inference can be integrated into real-time embedded applications.

 ## Features
 - **Platform**: STM32L4 microcontrollers (tested on STM32L496ZGTx).